Edge AI : AI and Edge in synergy

 It is a powerful, compact little module for training AI models and frameworks.

 Jetson Nano can be associated with JetPack, which comes with a board support package (BSP).

-The configurations of this little marvel is here:
+The configurations of this little marvel are here:

 CPU Quad-core ARM® A57 CPU